cestef/rwalk/README.md

 | `rwalk`     |  6.068 ± 0.146 |   5.869 |   6.318 | 1.15 ± 0.03 |
 | `dirsearch` | 14.263 ± 0.250 |  13.861 |  14.719 | 2.70 ± 0.07 |
 | `ffuf`      |  5.285 ± 0.090 |   5.154 |   5.358 |        1.00 |

-[ffuf](https://github.com/ffuf/ffuf) is the fastest tool... but not by much. rwalk is only `1.15x` slower than ffuf and ~`2.5x` faster than dirsearch.
-Not bad for a first release!

 ## License